CaveStoryModdingCommunity/modding-wiki/wiki/cse2.md

 From the original source code's readme, the port's history is as follows:

-> When Pixel made Cave Story, he compiled the original Windows EXE with no optimisations.
+> When Pixel made Cave Story, he compiled the original Windows EXE with no optimizations.
 This left the generated assembly code extremely verbose and easy to read.
 It also made the code very decompiler-friendly, since the assembly could be mapped directly back to the original C++ code.
 >